 Today, Mutual of Omaha is considered to be one of the most financially sound insurance companies in the United States.
 As of year-end 2016, the company reported a pre-tax operating income of more than $526 million, on revenues of nearly $8 billion.
 Both of these figures represent an increase over its 2015 results.
 The company also reported an after-tax consolidated net income of more than $356.5 million, as compared with $333 million in 2015.

-For the 2016 year, the company had consolidated total assets (on December 31, 2016) of $38.5 billion, and retained earnings of roughly $5.6 billion – here, too, both figures represent an increase over the year prior.
+In 2016, the company had consolidated total assets (on December 31, 2016) of $38.5 billion, and retained earnings of roughly $5.6 billion – here, too, both figures represent an increase over the year prior.

 Insurer Ratings and Better Business Bureau Grade